 In a holiday kitchen filled with family and friends, all hands may be on deck, but are those hands clean?
 Make sure everyone washes their hands thoroughly with warm water and soap for 20 seconds before and after handling food.

-And when baking delicious holiday treats, remember that no one should eat raw cookie dough or brownie batter containing raw eggs.
+And when baking delicious holiday treats, remember that no one should eat raw cookie dough or brownie batter.
 Have children take the Cookie Rookie Pledge before they assist in the kitchen.

 Wrapping Up Leftovers